scottellis/omap3-pwm/README.md

   omap3 pwm driver
 =======

 Implements a driver to test the PWM outputs of an OMAP3 based Linux system from userspace.

 Developers
 -------
-Scott Ellis
-Jack Elston
-Curtis Olson
+Scott Ellis, Jack Elston, Curtis Olson

 The TI TRM is the reference for all this.

-Scott Ellis has some notes for the OMAP3 PWM timers here
+I have some notes for the OMAP3 PWM timers here

 http://www.jumpnowtek.com/index.php?option=com_content&view=article&id=56&Itemid=63